mjtsai1974/DevBlog/_posts/2018-04-25-exponential-vs-poisson.md

 >&#10112;we can have a more random question about the probability of $10$-th car passing by after 10 minutes.
 >$f_{X_{10}}(10)$
 >=$\frac {6\cdot(6\cdot 10)^{9}\cdot e^{-6\cdot 10}}{(9)!}$
 >=$0.00000000000000145908$
->This is quiet small probability for the $10$-th car passing by after 10 minutes, given that 6 cars would just across every one minute is the constant rate.
+>This is <font color="OrangeRed">quiet small</font> probability for the $10$-th car passing by after 10 minutes, given that 6 cars would just across every one minute is the constant rate.
 >&#10113;we then regularize the question by the probability of $60$-th car passing by after 10 minutes.
 >$f_{X_{60}}(10)$
 >=$\frac {6\cdot(6\cdot 10)^{59}\cdot e^{-6\cdot 10}}{(59)!}$
 >=$0.30859046994207513678$
->This is a much higher probability than the probability for $10$-th car passing by after 10 minutes.
+>This is a <font color="OrangeRed">much higher</font> probability than the probability for $10$-th car passing by after 10 minutes.
 >&#10113;we then ask the question by the probability of $59$-th car passing by after 10 minutes.
 >$f_{X_{59}}(10)$
 >=$\frac {6\cdot(6\cdot 10)^{58}\cdot e^{-6\cdot 10}}{(58)!}$